jmcanterafonseca-iota/stardust-examples/digital-assets/03-mint-native-tokens.md

 ### Transaction Signature

-Once you have the transaction essence you need to provide the signature that unlocks our initial Alias Output (the input of our transaction).
+Once you have the transaction essence you need to provide the signature that unlocks our initial Alias Output (the Input of our transaction).
 Remember that for unlocking an Alias Output it is needed the Private Key of the State Controller Address.

 ```typescript
 const stateControllerPubKey = "0x55419...";